Skills

 Trained vs Untrained Actions

 Every action under each skill is denoted to be either "Trained" or "Untrained".
 Actions that are Untrained can be utilized by anyone, even if they do not have proficiency in the given skill.
 Trained actions can only be utilized if the character has proficiency in the skill.
+The actions listed on a skill page are not a cumulative list of every action the skill can be used for, but are instead guidelines for specific actions that normally will not change the ability score used.

 Critical Successes and Failures